kitbagjs/router/docs/api/compositions/useRoute.md

 1. When called without arguments, it returns the current route from the router without types.
 2. When called with a route name, it checks if the current active route includes the specified route name.

+The function also sets up a reactive watcher on the route object from the router to continually check the validity of the route name if provided, throwing an error if the validation fails at any point during the component's lifecycle.

 ### Returns

 [`RegisteredRouterRoute`](../types/RegisteredRouterRoute.md)